vraoresearch/ZF2_tutorial/AA_Sample/README.md

 ```php
     <?php } ?>
 ```
 Save the file and check the skeleton application.
 You should now see a 'Login to continue' message.
-If you login you should be able to see the regular Skeleton Application page.
+Even clicking on home will not display the regular welcome message.
+If you login you should be able to see a the user greeting screen with logout link and clicking on home shows the regular Skeleton Application page.

+## 5. Tweak final configurations.
+If all went well up to this point, we can make the final tweaks to the config files to add more features such as redirection after login and a captcha for the registration form.

+To redirect the